 Lodging--Arrival/Departure: A one night stay at your arrival and departure destination in Fairbanks is included in the cost.
 We will make the reservations for you at a very nice hotel

 Lodging Options During Your Private Guided Air Adventure: You can choose to stay in our luxury tent camp that we carry in the airplane or at a lodge or hotel.
 (We will make the reservations for you.
 We do not mark up the cost and we receive no kickbacks from the lodge.)
 Our tent camp includes your own private tent, a very comfortable cot and a sleeping pad.
-We can even furnish the sleeping bag is you so desire
+We can even furnish the sleeping bag if you so desire

 You can choose any combination of the tent camp and lodge or hotel stay that you desire.
 So if the weather gets marginal and you decide that the lodge is the best option for you on any given night we will fly you back to the lodge for the night.
 The choice is yours every day.
 We do not mark up the cost and we receive no kick backs from the lodge or hotel

 Hygiene While Camping: We carry a small portable hot water shower in the airplane along with a portable shower stall, and a wash basin with hot water.
-We also set up a portable toilet with a privacy enclosure
+We also set up a portable toilet with a privacy enclosure.

 Meals—Tent Camp: All meals prepared at our luxury tent camps are included in the cost (alcohol is not included).
-Breakfast is usually eggs, cereal, oatmeal or pancakes.
+Breakfast is usually eggs, breakfast meat, cereal, oatmeal or pancakes.
 Lunch is sometimes Fresh Caught Fish (off the fly rod and onto the grill kind of fresh) grilled on the shore where you (or your guide) caught them, or Smoked Alaska Salmon, or a Moose Burger and homemade bread.
 For the evening meal we usually grill Wild Alaska Salmon, Halibut, Caribou, Moose, or Fresh Caught Fish, along with serving vegetables.
 However, if you are a vegetarian or have any food allergies we can tailor the menu to fit your needs.

 Other Meals: Taken at restaurants or lodges are for our guests account and expense